zepto-lang/argparse/README.md

 # argparse

-An argument parser for CLI applications in zepto (stub)
+An argument parser for CLI applications in zepto.
+It is still a stub and far, far away from completeness.